hongshibao/todays-weather/README.md

 # todays-weather

-This is an app to query today's weather for cities in the world.
+This is an app to query current weather for cities in the world.
 It calls OpenWeather API to get weather information.

 ## Set Up